Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Simulation Experiments

-In Figure \ref{fig:numplot comparisons logistic}, we compare the performance of Model-X Knockoffs and Model-X Split Knockoffs when $D = D_1 = I_p$, i.e. the case where the transformation sparsity problem is degenerated into the classical direct sparsity problem.
+In the first two figures of Figure \ref{fig:numplot comparisons logistic}, we compare the performance of Model-X Knockoffs and Model-X Split Knockoffs when $D = D_1 = I_p$.
 In both figures, with the increase of sample size, the selection power of both methods gradually increases from 0 to 1, while the FDR of both methods are under control for all sample sizes.
 In terms of selection power, the Model-X Split Knockoff demonstrably yields superior results across all tested sample sizes, a finding supported by Proposition \ref{prop: higher selection power}.
-We hypothesize that this performance gain is a direct consequence of the improved incoherence conditions, which arise from the orthogonal design of $\rA$ and $\rAt$ in Equations \eqref{eq.A-joint} and \eqref{eq.A-tilde-general}.
+We hypothesize that this performance gain is a direct consequence of the improved incoherence conditions, which arise from the orthogonal design of $\rA$ and $\rAt$ in Equations \eqref{eq.A-tilde-general}.